 Peak Punk Album: Wake Up Screaming, 2000

 More technically proficient than some of their peers, Slick Shoes wrote catchy, polished songs (if pop punk was your thing) during their turn-of-the-millennium heyday.
-They’ve reunited a few times over the years, and are actually playing two shows with MxPx and Five Iron Frenzy this summer.
+They’ve reunited a few times over the years and even dropped a new album last year.
+It’s pretty good!

 6. Squad Five-O

 Known for their high-energy ska/punk fusion and speaking out against what they saw as hypocrisy in the way “Christian” music was marketed, Squad Five-O was a staple of the late-’90s scene.

 Peak Punk Album: Through Thick & Thin, 1997